section-engineering-education/engineering-education/content/articles/probability-distributions/index.md

 Where the 'name' in all the four cases above represents the name of the given distribution.

-Random value generation is a common activity in machine learning.
+Random value generation is an everyday activity in machine learning.
 For example, to estimate the posterior distribution parameters in Bayesian statistics, we need to generate a random sample from an appropriate distribution, which can sometimes be difficult or impossible.
 To draw samples in such cases, we use Monte Carlo simulation methods.
 For the learner to advance to such a level, first, they must know how we generate random variables from a certain distribution.